lostRSEs/escape-room/docs/index.md

 ![four books stacked on their sides, pages visible](assets/books.jpg)

-You are a researcher in the classics department.
+You are a researcher in the Classics department.
 As part of your current research project, you have become interested in the life of a woman called Fabrica Collaborare, who lived in Roman Britain.

 There's not much written specifically about Fabrica, but you have seen her name mentioned in several texts from that time.